dignifiedalpaca/blog/README.md

 - To look at the "business logic", you can check the file `blog.ts`
 - The hono server and blog creation function are located in the `mod.ts`, `server.tsx` and `cli.ts` files.

-### Method 3: Deno deploy
+### Method 4: Deno deploy

-To install smallblog using deno deploy, you just have to run `deployctl deploy --prod` in your blog's folder.
+To install Smallblog using deno deploy, you just have to run `deployctl deploy --prod` in your blog's folder.

-I only recommend using this setup in production because you loose one key feature of smallblog: the auto publishing of new articles, which can be really useful for writing and sharing a first preview of your posts.
+I only recommend using this setup in production because you loose one key feature of Smallblog: the auto publishing of new articles, which can be really useful for writing and sharing a first preview of your posts.

 The setup can be totally automated inside a CI/CD pipeline.